gauzens/nw/README.md

 ### Prerequisites

-Works only with Windows (tested on xp, seven and 10)
+Windows (tested on xp, seven and 10)